tplisson/k8s-CKA-study-notes/CKA-4-Storage.md

 ## 4.3.
 Understand persistent volume claims primitive
 https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reserving-a-persistentvolume

-P`ersistentVolumeClaim` object is a user’s request with attributes.
+`PersistentVolumeClaim` object is a user’s request with attributes.
 It is bound to a `PersistentVolume` based on a matching `StorageClass`.

 ```yaml
 apiVersion: v1